Rome, Italy

 Students reside in independent apartments arranged by the program while in Rome and will stay in hotels or hostels during excursions.

 Program-related excursions vary from year to year depending on the courses offered and the interests of the faculty director(s).
 The program typically includes a combination of overnight excursions outside Rome, designed to provide students insight into other areas of the country, and day trips to important sites in and around Rome.
-Visits to Florence and Pompeii are tentatively planned for Fall 2025.
+A visit to Turin is tentatively planned for Fall 2026.

 Students will be charged standard HWS tuition and fees, room fees, and a $600 administrative fee.
 This will cover tuition for a four-course semester, health insurance, housing, and program-related activities and excursions.
 Note that no HWS board fee will be charged.
 Students should plan to bring their board fee to cover meal expenses throughout the program.
 While meal expenses will vary according to individual tastes, we estimate $2200-$2400 should be sufficient for students who prepare their own meals.